MicrosoftDocs/fabric-docs/docs/real-time-analytics/kql-database-consumption.md

 * The capacity being examined is called *democapacity*.
 * The capacity units for the selected day were used by several different workspaces, such as *Trident Real Time Analytics*, *Houston Event*, and others.
+* Selecting a single item, like the KQL database item on the top, breaks down the CU usage by operations.
-* The utilization graph, on the right side of the app, shows nearly 100% CU usage.
-This utilization explains query throttling and indicates a need to increase the capacity units.
+* The utilization graph, on the right side of the app, shows nearly 100% CU usage over time.
+This high utilization explains query throttling experienced by the user and indicates a need to increase the capacity units.

 ## Storage billing